 The season begins the Saturday of Memorial Day weekend (usually the last weekend in May) and extends through the first Sunday in November.
 Exceptions are listed on page 10.
-Open daily from sunrise to sunset.
+Open daily from 5 AM to 10 PM.
 Fishing with an artificial light is prohibited.
 Some areas are closed to human entry, have trail or seasonal closures, off-trail travel and daylight hour limitations, or party size recommendations.
-See the Bear Management Area restrictions in the Backcountry Trip Planner for specific rules and information.
+See the Bear Management Area restrictions in the Yellowstone Backcountry Trip Planner for specific rules and information.